Telerik-Verified-Plugins/Custom-URL-scheme-DemoApp/CustomURL/Plugins/Custom-URL-scheme-3.2.3/README.md

 4. [URL Scheme hints](https://github.com/EddyVerbruggen/LaunchMyApp-PhoneGap-Plugin#4-url-scheme-hints)
 5. [License](https://github.com/EddyVerbruggen/LaunchMyApp-PhoneGap-Plugin#5-license)

+### BEWARE: [This Apache Cordova issue](https://issues.apache.org/jira/browse/CB-7606) causes problems with Cordova-iOS 3.7.0: the `handleOpenURL` function is not invoked upon cold start.
+Use a higher or lower version than 3.7.0.

 ## 1. Description

 This plugin allows you to start your app by calling it with a URL like `mycoolapp://path?foo=bar`